Sunday, June 8, 2014

 Design Engineering Overview

-The foundation of Mechanical Engineering lies in the laws/theories of simple Physics.
-What a Mechanical Engineering student is taught in those four years is how to apply those law/theories in various domains.
-The best part of Mechanical Engineering is it's presence around us.
-It exists in every physical entity, from a bolt to an Airplane.
+The foundation of Mechanical Engineering lies in the fundamental laws and theories of physics.
+What students learn over those four years is not just theory, but how to apply these principles across a wide range of domains.
+The beauty of Mechanical Engineering is its omnipresence—it’s all around us, from a simple bolt to a complex airplane.

-In simple terms, a CAD Professional may know how to model a geometry but only a Design Engineer will know why it is done so and why not some other way.
+A Design Engineer’s role starts with understanding the purpose of a design; why a part is needed, what it is meant to do—and continues through to its launch in the market.
+In simple terms, a CAD professional may know how to model a geometry, but a Design Engineer knows why it is done that way and why not some other way.

 No comments: